Primo Nautic

 AIS as a Foundation, Not the Full Picture

 AIS vessel tracking gives you access to globally distributed position data on millions of ships.
-The system works because international regulations require commercial vessels to broadcast it and because a worldwide infrastructure of receivers and satellites exists to collect those signals.
+The system works because SOLAS Regulation V/19.2.4 requires commercial vessels to broadcast it, and because a worldwide infrastructure of receivers and satellites collects those signals.

 Understanding what AIS can and cannot do helps you read the map accurately.
 A ship that disappears may have a technical explanation or a deliberate one.
 A captain-reported ETA may have no relationship to when the vessel actually arrives.
-Signal gaps in open ocean are normal, not cause for alarm.
+Signal gaps in open ocean are normal.

 AI layers on top of AIS to address those limitations: generating arrival estimates when transponder data is stale, personalizing updates for different tracking purposes, and translating coordinates into language that matches why you are tracking a ship in the first place.
 The underlying technology has been at sea for decades.
 What has changed is how much of it is now accessible, and how much smarter the tools built on top of it have become.